Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 Transparent Labs Mass Gainer

-Lead Level: 87% over limit (moderate-low)
+Lead Level: 87% of daily limit (moderate-low)

 Max Servings: 1 per day